 Once you’ve entered this info, Quaderno will add the VAT number field to your checkout and show it only when it detects that you’re selling to a customer who resides in an EU country.
 The plugin will even validate the VAT number entered by your customer through the official VIES service and generate the specific invoices you’re required by law to send.

-Validating VAT Numbers in WooCommerce
+Validating VAT Numbers using WooCommerce

 Regardless of how you choose to validate VAT numbers, the most important thing is that you do it in the first place.
 Failure to validate VAT numbers (either correctly or at all) can cause you big problems down the line when you come to file your tax returns.
 It really isn’t worth the risk.